 Fire extinguisher training is one of the most basic ways to extend the network of those who can respond to a small fire before it becomes large, requiring response by firefighters.
 Many national park units conduct annual fire extinguisher training for some or all employees.

 National Park Service structural fire courses have been accredited through the National Board on Fire Service Professional Qualifications, more commonly known as Pro Board.
 This certification means that NPS employees and partners who have successfully completed agency training classes have been found to meet or exceed the standards set forth by the National Fire Protection Association (NFPA)—standards which have undergone rigorous review by a third-party organization.
+Get the inside look from the article series: Structural Firefighting Academy as it follows two trainees completing the NPS national structural fire training.

 Park Structural Fire Coordinators